bradfrost/atomic-design/chapter-5.md

 #### Who are the design system users?
 Who are the people responsible for using the design system to build new features and applications?
 Who are the people that communicate with the system makers to report issues and request features?

-Again, the answers to these questions will largely depend on your organization's size and structure.
+Once again, the answers to these questions will largely depend on your organization's size and structure.

 **Design system users may be the same team creating the design system, separate development teams within your organization, junior-level designers and developers, third-party agencies, offshore developers, and/or other external development teams**.